Jeziorki: History

 The Warszawa Dawidy railway station, opened in 1936.

 The village of Jeziorki was founded in the 15th century, via separation from the village of Gramnica, which no longer exists.
 In the 16th century, it was owned by the Jeziorkowski family of the Radwan heraldic clan.
 In 1528, together with the surrounding farmland, its estate had an area of 50 ha.
 In 1602, it was part of the Catholic parish based in Raszyn.

-The village was destroyed by Swedish forces during the Second Northern War, a conflict between the Swedish Empire and Polish–Lithuanian Commonwealth, sometime between 1655 and 1656.
+The village was destroyed in 1656 by Swedish forces during the Second Northern War.
 In the second half of the 17th century, a portion of the village, with an area of 9 ha, was bought by Warsaw canon Czyżewski, who then incorporated it into his land estate of Dawidy.
 In 1729, Jeziorki had 10 households.

 At the beginning of the 19th century, German settlers began moving into the village, which was then divided into two parts: Jeziorki Polskie (Polish Jeziorki) in the north, with Polish population, and Jeziorki Niemieckie (German Jeziorki) in the south, inhabited by Germans, later known as Nowe Jeziorki (New Jeziorski).
 In 1827, the latter had 110 residents in 10 households.

 In 1864, German settlers had also founded the village of Ludwinów, located to the north of Jeziorki, in the area of current Ludwinowska Street.

 In 1905, Jeziorki Niemieckie had 82 inhabitants in 12 households, and in 1921, it had 80 inhabitants and the same number of households.
 In 1905, Jeziorki Polskie had a population of 209 people in 13 households, and in 1921, 194 people in 19 households.

 In 1936, the Warszawa Jeziorki railway station was opened at the current crossing of Karczunkowska Street and Gogolińska Street.
 In 1962, the Warszawa Dawidy railway station, was also opened to the north, at Baletowa Street.
 Both are operated to the present day by the Polish State Railways, and are part of the railway line no. 8, between Warsaw West and Kraków Main stations.